aszepieniec/stark-brainfuck/docs/engine.md

 The permutation argument establishes that two tables with the same height have the same rows up to order.
 In some cases we are interested in an alternative but linked relation: when one table's list of rows appears *in order* as a sublist of another table's list of rows.
 This relation occurs, for instance, when the processor reads input from a designated input tape.
 In between reading input symbols, the processor runs for an arbitrary number of cycles.
 The evaluation argument is what establishes relations such as these.

-Without loss of generality, both tables columns are compressed into one with the same technique to produce a linear combination with verifier-supplied weights $a, b, c, ...$.
+Without loss of generality, both tables columns are compressed into one column with the same technique to produce a linear combination with verifier-supplied weights $a, b, c, ...$.
 Additionally, the larger table has to have a virtual or explicit indicator column, with values denoted by $\jmath_i$, that takes the value 1 if row $i$ is part of the sublist relation and 0 if it is not.
 Reusing the same notation as the previous section, the claimed relation is $(c_ i)_ {i \, \vert \, \jmath_ i = 1} = (k_ j)_ j$.

 Like with the permutation argument both tables will be extended with a new column.
 Unlike the permutation argument, the evaluation argument interprets the row elements as the coefficients in reverse order, rather than the roots, of a polynomial whose value in $\alpha$ is computed step by step.
 Specifically, the transition constraints are given by
  - $\forall i > 0 : e_ {i} = \jmath_ {i} \cdot (\alpha e_ {i-1} + c_ i) + (1 - \jmath_ {i}) \cdot e_ {j-1}$ for the larger table, and